 Article 5: Committees of the Vestry

 5.1 Executive Committee.
 The Executive Committee shall consist of the Rector and the Wardens, as well as the Treasurer when deemed appropriate.
 In the event of an emergency, the Executive Committee may take such immediate action as is necessary to further the interest of the Parish until such time as a special meeting of the Vestry may be noticed and called, which meeting shall be called within one (1) week of said immediate action.
-The Executive Committee shall not otherwise exercise the authority belonging to the Vestry under these Bylaws.
+The Executive Committee shall not otherwise exercise the authority belonging to the Vestry under these bylaws.

+5.2 Nomination Committee.
+The Nomination Committee shall be chaired by the Rector, and consist of two (2) current members of the Vestry, and one (1) other seat to be held by a communicant in good standing.
+The Nomination Committee is selected by the Rector and serves at his or her pleasure.
+The Nomination Committee is tasked with compiling a list of qualified members eligible to fill vacancies of the Vestry, Audit Committee, Diocesan Convention Delegates, and Woodbury Convocation Delegates, to be voted on by ballot at the Annual Parish Meeting.
+The Nomination Committee will submit its recommendations for vacancies by the last Vestry meeting prior to the Annual Parish Meeting.
+The Nomination Committees suggestion must be duly received and approved by the Vestry.

+5.3 Audit Committee.
+The Audit Committee shall consist of three elected members.
+The term of elected members shall be three (3) consecutive years.
+One-third (1/3) shall be elected each year at the Annual Parish Meeting as well as any vacancy in an unexpired term shall be filled.
+The elected members shall be eligible for reelection thereafter or until a successor is elected.
+The duties of the Audit Committee shall be to ensure that the financial management of all Parish functions are performed in accordance with generally accepted accounting practices and the Constitution and Canons of the Episcopal Church and the Diocese of New Jersey.
 For time and deadline for the annual audit, see 6.4.

-5.2 Committees.
+5.4 Committees.
 The Vestry may establish Committees to assist in the oversight and work of the Parish.
 Vestry retains the right to eliminate or add new committees, and to enumerate and change the duties and responsibilities of any Committee.